Section: Joe’s Health…

 Blogger: Joseph Clay

-This blog could easily be in the Joe’s Life category as I deal with this every year.
+This blog could easily be in the Life Away from the Keyboard category as I deal with this every year.

 For those of you that look at profile pictures you noticed I changed mine on Facebook to the one on te right side around the last of February or the first of March.
 This photograph describes my feelings to a tee.